alexmacarthur/macarthur-me-next/_pages/about.md

 title: About
 ---

-**I'm a web developer for [Dave Ramsey](https://ramseysolutions.com) in Nashville, TN.**
+**I'm a web application developer for [Dave Ramsey](https://ramseysolutions.com) in Nashville, TN.**

-My family and I moved here in 2015 from Minnesota, where "soda" is just shorthand for the stuff you mix with vinegar to create a volcano for a junior high science fair.
+My family and I moved here in 2015 from Minnesota, where "soda" is just short for the stuff you mix with vinegar to make a volcano for a junior high science fair.
 I love what I do, and it's a privilege to do it for a mission that matters.

+**I can't seem to get sick of tinkering with software.**

+I love dabbling in new technologies, often turning them into [personal projects](/projects).
+On the whole, this tinkering stays within the Ruby, PHP, and JavaScript spaces.

-**I can help you build your next website or digital tool.**
+**I can help build or optimize your website or application.**

-I specialize in building web applications, as well as providing consultation to help you improve or troubleshoot something you already have.
-Things like this:
+Whether it's the front, back, or middle of the stack, I'm open to collaborating on your digital needs in whatever way I can.
+Some of examples of what that might look like:

-- Building a custom, performant website for your small business.
+- Building performant, SEO-friendly website for your small business.
-- Constructing an application to solve unique internal challenges.
-- Optimizing the front-end performance of your slow website.
+- Consulting on front-end performance issues you've been experiencing.
-- Creating a simple API to consume your data in a particular way.
+- Making a REST or GraphQL API to meet a bespoke business need.
-- Helping you figure out why Google seemingly hates your website.
+- Designing & implementing a caching strategy for your application.

 That list isn't exhaustive.
 If you need some help, [let's connect](/contact) to get the process started.
+If web forms are scary, you can also find me on [Twitter](https://twitter.com/amacarthur), [LinkedIn](https://www.linkedin.com/in/alexmacarthur/), or [email](mailto:alex@macarthur.me).